live-clones/gmsh/tutorial/python/README.txt

-This directory contains Python versions of the tutorials, written using the Gmsh API.
+This directory contains the Gmsh Python tutorials, written using the Gmsh Python API.

 To run the Python tutorials, you need the Gmsh dynamic library and the Python